nkabbara/nkabbara.github.io/docs/how-are-you.md

 _you_, your identity is shaken.

-Not being able to work out anymore due to a chronic injury will change _you_ from fit, contemplative, loving to unfit, contemplative and loving.
-This blow to your identity could manifest in detrimental ways starting from unproductive habits to depression.
+Not being able to work out anymore due to a chronic injury will change _you_ from fit and contemplative to unfit and contemplative.
+This blow to your identity could manifest in detrimental ways.

-**Second, it is overwhelming to be the conductor in the center running the whole show.** Everyday of every year, until you the day you die, you have to tend to all the parts at all times under the pressure of your identity.
-Your center _you_.
+**Second, it is overwhelming to be the conductor in the center running the whole show.**
+You have to tend to all the tasks and activities that your parts demand.

-Not tending to one of the parts feels bad.
-Like a ding in your identity's armor.
+Not tending to them as planned feels bad.
+Almost like a ding in your identity's armor.

 **Finally, the you-centric model does not match with how things feel in reality.** Observe yourself in the following situations:

 - Hanging out with a close friend
 - Hanging out with your boss
-- Under extreme stress
 - Alone in your living room staring at the ceiling
+- Under extreme pressure
 - Very hungry
-- Making love

 Do these feel like the same _you_ in the center, but with a different mood?
 Or the do they feel more like a **completely different person?**

 How you think about things matters.
-If you think about them incorrectly, you'll end up spending a lot of energy on exceptions to make things fit into your thinking.
+If you think about them incorrectly, you'll end up spending a lot of energy on workarouds to make things fit into your model of the world.

 Solar system math pre Galileo was littered with many complicated exceptions in order to justify the sun's orbit around the earth.
 All those exceptions became unnecessary after his discoveries.
 Things naturally fell into place without the need for exceptions.

-Maybe in the same way, moving away from the you-centric model, might change the wind to your advantage in how you interact with the world.

-A friend, an infectologist, recently described to me a situation which encapsulates all the problems with the you-centric view.
+A friend of mine, a doctor, recently described to me a situation which encapsulates all the problems with the you-centric view.

 She said that whenever she's with a patient, she feels like a fraud.
 She has to abandon her true self, the fun and loving person that she knows and wear a mask.
 The mask hides _her_ and shows a matter-of-fact and an emotionally unconnected doctor.
 She can't show